 Following the transformation of its business strategy, the company is targeting producing assets where there are opportunities to achieve significant operating efficiencies, increase production and reduce costs by applying smart field development and reservoir management strategies.

-An ambitious ongoing programme of business development seeks to capture high quality production and development assets, which have resulted in acquisition of an oil producing Stag Field in Block WA-15-L, offshore Australia.
+An ambitious ongoing programme of business development seeks to capture high quality production and development assets, which have resulted in the acquisition of the oil producing Stag Field in Block WA-15-L, offshore Australia.
 The acquisition of the Stag field was completed on 11 November 2016.

 Jadestone Energy’s current portfolio comprises more than 44,000 km² * of exploration and pre-development acreage across the Philippines, Vietnam and Indonesia.
 Within the exploration portfolio, the company is exposed to net unrisked Prospective Resources potential of more than 7.3 billion barrels of oil equivalent (P10).
 An ambitious ongoing programme of Business Development seeks to capture further high quality assets and replenish the portfolio of exploration drilling options.